Azure/simdem/examples/simdem1/README.md

 # Do stuff here

-We want to execute this because the code type is shell
+We want to execute this because the code type is shell.

 ```shell
 echo foo